ColdNightHour/rshell/README.md

 * The array that holds the arguments and flags holds up to 50000 spots.

 * Signals such as ``Ctrl - c`` not supported.

+NOTE: Much life real life bugs, bugs in programs and code are hard to find sometimes.
+If a bug is found let me know, or try to fix it yourself and notify me.
+Thanks!